Valentine’s Day Chocolate Covered Strawberries

 That’s right.
 Easy peasy.
 Just a few things to keep in mind, and have some fun along the way!

-How to Make Chocolate Covered Strawberries (with Step-by-step pictures)
+How to Make Chocolate Covered Strawberries (with step-by-step pictures)

-I grab a bag of milk chocolate chips or semi-sweet chocolate chips, pour it into a bowl, and microwave for 1 minute at 50% power.
+• Microwave: pour chocolate chunks or chocolate chips it into a bowl, and microwave for 1 minute at 50% power.
 Remove, stir, bring it back to the microwave for 30 second at 50% power.
+Keep doing that (remove, stir, microwave for 30 seconds at 50% power) until chocolate is smooth and completely melted.

 Ahhh Melted Chocolate… I love you and I want to DRINK you right now.